learnk8s/learnk8s.io/src/persistent-connections/content.md

 }
 ```

-So you achieved better latency and throughput, but you lost the ability to scale your backend.
+So you have now achieved better latency and throughput but you lost the ability to scale your backend.

 Even if you have two backend Pods that can receive requests, only one is actively used.